MetaMask/create-release-branch/docs/usage-monorepo-fixed.md

 - @metamask/assets-controllers
 ```

-Once you've filled out this file, save and close it, and the tool will continue.
-(Or, if the tool couldn't detect your editor and you had to edit the file manually, then run `create-release-branch --continue` to resume.)
+Once you've filled out the release spec, save and close it, and the tool will continue.
+(Or, if the tool couldn't detect your editor and you had to edit the file manually, then run `create-release-branch` again to resume.)

 At this point, the tool will: